EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 * All talks will be ten minutes long, consider that this time is easy to underestimated.
 When in doubt, try to focus on a single idea rather than a multi-layer story.
 This is why we're asking for a proposed timeline.
 * The folk from StarCon have prepared an [example proposal](https://starcon.io/cfp/#abstract) to illustrate how an abstract and timeline could look like.
+Lindsey Kuper has also written about [how to write a timeline](http://composition.al/blog/2017/06/30/how-to-write-a-timeline-for-a-bangbangcon-talk-proposal/).

 ## Mark in your calendar